YinYingHao/EBFC/README.md

 Please click the link at https://github.com/YinYingHao/EBFC/releases/download/EBFC/EBFC.zip to download the EBFC software and other files.

 **Usage**
-The software doesn’t require installation and simply double-click the ‘EBFC.exe’ to open it(Compatible exclusively with the Windows operating system.).
+The software doesn’t require installation and simply double-click the ‘EBFC.exe’ to open it (Compatible exclusively with the Windows operating system).
 Then you can see the opened window in your desktop.
 ![image](https://github.com/YinYingHao/EBFC/blob/main/images/Figure1.PNG)
 Next, you can easily obtain the results after the following two steps.
 1. Input file: "taxonomy.tsv","EC_predicted.tsv","Micro_abundance.txt","Metab_KEGG_ID.txt","Metab_abundance.txt".